Spontaneous flow instabilities of active polar fluids in three dimensions

-For the critical $\Delta\mu_c>0$, the active stress for the transition is extensile, $-\zeta-\gamma\lambda\nu<0$.
-The mode (\ref{eq:2dmode}) describes an out-of-plane transition maintaining $\theta(x,y)=0$.
-For the previously chosen parameters and $\tilde{\zeta}=1$, the dependence of $\Delta\tilde{\mu}_{c}$ on $\tilde{\nu}$ is shown in figure~\ref{fig:nu3D}c.
-The amplitudes $\epsilon_{\mathrm{m}},\kappa_{\mathrm{m}}$ depend on $\Delta\tilde{\mu}$ and are analytically intractable \cite{ramaswamy_hybrid_2015}.
+The above expressions further clarify the effect of the finite length $L_x$ of the domain in the X direction.
+In the ideal physical system, $L_x$ is infinite, and $L_y$ is finite.
+In Eq.~(\ref{eq:mu3b}), we see that there is a non-zero limit for the critical activity as $L_x$ approaches infinity, and the mode of deformation in Eq.~\eqref{eq:2dmode} has no modulation in the X direction.
+This predicts the wrinkling wavelength close to the transition.
+For further increasing activity, however, the perturbations are no longer small, rendering the linearized equations invalid.
+Then, the system transitions to spatiotemporal chaos.

+The amplitudes $\epsilon_{\mathrm{m}},\kappa_{\mathrm{m}}$ depend on $\Delta\tilde{\mu}$ and are analytically intractable.
+The critical active potential for out-of-plane wrinkling is significantly larger than for the other cases.
+This causes the instability to occur earlier or faster in time in 3D.
+The unstable mode shows oscillatory flows in opposite directions.
 With $\Delta \tilde{\mu}>\Delta\tilde{\mu}_{c}$, we find a spontaneous flow transition of small amplitude near the critical value, as shown by the maximum norm of the velocity (color of symbols).
-The associated wrinkling in the transition is shown in figure \ref{fig:Freed3Dpar}d--f.
-This transition has also been observed experimentally in extensile polar fluids and referred to as {\em bending} or {\em wrinkling instability} \cite{chandrakar_confinement_2020,strubing_wrinkling_2020}.
+The associated wrinkling in the transition is shown in figure \ref{fig:Freed3Dpar}d--f and SI-Video \rom{3}.
+This transition has also been observed experimentally in extensile polar fluids and referred to as {\em bending} or {\em wrinkling instability} \cite{chandrakar_confinement_2020,strubing_wrinkling_2020,najma_competing_2022,Sarfati2022}.
+Here, we qualitatively characterized the effect of finite channel length $L_x$ on the wrinkling wavelength.